lukehobbs/SpotiCLI-Remote/README.md

    --artist 'NAME', --ar 'NAME'  Play artist with specified 'NAME' or number from search results --plist 'NAME', --pl 'NAME'   Play playlist with specified 'NAME' or number from search results

-NAME:
-   spotcon search - Search Spotify for artists, albums, tracks, or playlists
+spotcon> search - Search Spotify for artists, albums, tracks, or playlists

 USAGE:
-   spotcon search [command options]
+   spotcon> search [command options]
 OPTIONS:
    --artist, --ar    Show search results for artists --album, --al     Show search results for albums --track, --tr     Show search results for tracks --playlist, --pl  Show search results for playlists

-NAME:
-   Spotcon seek - Options for changing position in playback
+spotcon> seek - Options for changing position in playback

 USAGE:
-   Spotcon seek command [command options] [arguments...]
+   spotcon> seek command [command options] [arguments...]
 COMMANDS:
      ff  Fast forward playback by SECONDS or 15 seconds if not specified rw  Rewind playback by SECONDS or 15 seconds if not specified

-NAME:
-   spotcon vol - Options for changing volume of playback
+spotcon> vol - Options for changing volume of playback

 USAGE:
-   spotcon vol command [command options] [arguments...]
+   spotcon> vol command [command options] [arguments...]
 COMMANDS:
      up    Increase volume by PERCENT or 10% if not specified down  Decrease volume by PERCENT or 10% if not specified